Something Old. Something Real.

 What we are

-Hillside Church is a North Coast Church Gathering — a small, rooted fellowship of believers in the Southern Berkshires, closely affiliated with North Coast Church in San Diego, California.
+Hillside Church is a North Coast Church Gathering — it's an authentic fellowship of believers in the Southern Berkshires, affiliated with North Coast Church in San Diego, Ca and hosted at Hume New England in Monterey, Ma.

-Under Senior Pastor Chris Brown and led online by Pastor Trent Jenkins, North Coast's teaching team prepares a message every week that reaches tens of thousands of people across their campuses and partner gatherings worldwide.
-Sunday evenings here begin with that same message — recorded in California the night before, watched together here in the Berkshires.
+The teaching team is led by Senior Pastor Chris Brown and led online by Pastor Trent Jenkins.
+North Coast's teaching team prepares a message every week that reaches tens of thousands of people across their local campuses and remote/online gatherings worldwide.
+Sunday evenings here begin with that same message.

 It's not a compromise.
 It's a feature.
 You get a teaching team with deep roots and wide reach, delivered into a room small enough that everyone knows your name.